-If you are looking for a way to really challenge yourself and your golf game this season, consider doing things differently.
+If you are looking for a way to challenge yourself and your golf game this season, consider doing things differently.

 I am not suggesting you use a different swing nor buy different equipment.
 I am however asking you to think differently and look outside the box for ways to challenge yourself and improve.

 One of the biggest reasons players plateau is boredom.
-They play the same course, the same time of day, from the same tees with the same playing partners.
+They play the same course, at the same time of day, from the same tees with the same playing partners.
 It is okay to love everything just as it is; however, you will see your game get stale and remain the same as well.

 If you need a shot of enthusiasm in your game and want to push yourself to a new plateau, consider the following ways to do things differently this season.

 Firstly, make sure you play with different people on occasion.

 You learn a lot from watching your playing partners tee it up – some things are good and others bad – but players often fail to realize how repetitively playing with someone will shape their playing style.
 Getting out with new people will give you a fresh look at the course through a different set of eyes and may change your perspective on how best to navigate the course.